Frequently Asked Questions

-The Commission is not empowered to enforce, interpret, modify, rescind or cancel listing agreements, purchase and sale agreements, or any other contract; compel the payment of money, award damages, or render a judgement in your favor; order the return of earnest money; settle real estate commission fee disputes; or decide violations of the REALTOR® Code of Ethics.
+The Commission is NOT empowered to enforce, interpret, modify, rescind or cancel listing agreements, purchase and sale agreements, or any other contract; compel the payment of money, award damages, or render a judgement in your favor; order the return of earnest money; settle real estate commission fee disputes; or decide violations of the REALTOR® Code of Ethics.

-In general, the Staff employs the following procedures when conducting an investigation:
+In general, the staff employs the following procedures when conducting an investigation:

 At the onset of the investigation, the Commission investigator writes to the licensee being investigated, informing him or her of the complaint or information received, and requesting that the licensee respond to the allegations in writing.
 In addition, the licensee may be asked to provide a written response to specific questions posed by the investigator, or to provide documents or other information.
 After receiving the licensee’s written responses, the investigator may request a meeting with the licensee and may direct the licensee to bring additional documents.
 Typically, the documents requested are those related to a real estate transaction and are normally kept in the licensee’s office.
 In some instances, it may be necessary for the investigator to remove original documents to another location for copying.
 Where this occurs, the licensee may request a receipt describing the originals taken and indicating when they will be returned.

-Once the investigation is completed, the results and any recommendations are forwarded to the Executive Director for a decision on how to proceed.
-Based upon the results of the investigation, the Executive Director may decide to (1) conclude the matter at that point, by either closing the case and issuing a “no action” letter, or by issuing an informal Staff Letter of Reprimand; (2) request additional information; or (3) pursue disciplinary action against the licensee.
-Prior to pursuing disciplinary action, the Executive Director will submit to the Commission (i.e., the five members comprising the agency head) a written report containing a summary of the relevant facts determined through the investigation, and a summary of the alleged violations of law.
+Once the investigation is completed, the results and any recommendations are forwarded to the Executive Officer for a decision on how to proceed.
+Based upon the results of the investigation, the Executive Officer may decide to (1) conclude the matter at that point, by either closing the case and issuing a “no action” letter, or by issuing an informal Staff Letter of Reprimand; (2) request additional information; or (3) pursue disciplinary action against the licensee.
+Prior to pursuing disciplinary action, the Executive Officer will submit to the Commission (i.e., the five members comprising the agency head) a written report containing a summary of the relevant facts determined through the investigation, and a summary of the alleged violations of law.
 This report will not contain the parties’ names, locations or other identifying information.

 The Commission will review the report to determine whether the facts are sufficient to pursue an action against the licensee.
 If the Commission determines that the facts are insufficient, no disciplinary action will be taken.
 The complainant and the responding licensee will be notified in writing of this “no action” determination.

-If, however, the Commission determines the facts in the report are sufficient to proceed with a formal disciplinary action, the Commission will authorize the Staff to pursue formal disciplinary proceedings.
-In that event, the licensee will receive a written notice from the Staff summarizing the facts revealed by the investigation and the violations that the Staff believes occurred and that it can prove.
-Within the letter the Staff will provide the licensee the option to informally resolve the matter through stipulation, without the commencement of formal administrative proceedings.
+If, however, the Commission determines the facts in the report are sufficient to proceed with a formal disciplinary action, the Commission will authorize the staff to pursue formal disciplinary proceedings.
+In that event, the licensee will receive a written notice from the staff summarizing the facts revealed by the investigation and the violations that the staff believes occurred and that it can prove.
+Within the letter the staff will provide the licensee the option to informally resolve the matter through stipulation, without the commencement of formal administrative proceedings.
 The letter will also describe the licensee’s right to formal hearing.
-The licensee will be given a set period of time within which to advise the Staff on how he or she desires to proceed.
+The licensee will be given a set period of time within which to advise the staff on how he or she desires to proceed.